ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/how-to/using-timeonly-and-dateonly.markdown

-# Client API: How to Use TimeOnly and DateOnly
+# Client API: How to Use TimeOnly and DateOnly Types
 ---

 {NOTE: }

-* RavenDB has introduced the ability to rapidly query with the functionality of .NET's DateOnly or TimeOnly types while leaving your existing data as is.
+* RavenDB has introduced the ability to convert `DateTime` or strings written in date/time formats to .NET's `DateOnly` or `TimeOnly` types without slowing down queries and while leaving your existing data as is.

-* We do this in the [indexes](../../indexes/map-indexes) by converting the types `DateTime` or strings that are written in date or time formats into `DateOnly` or `TimeOnly` ([see example below](../../client-api/how-to/using-timeonly-and-dateonly#convert-and-use-date/timeonly-without-affecting-your-existing-data)).
+* We do this in the [indexes](../../indexes/map-indexes) so that the conversions and calculations are done behind the scenes and the data is ready for fast queries.
+[See sample index below.](../../client-api/how-to/using-timeonly-and-dateonly#convert-and-use-date/timeonly-without-affecting-your-existing-data)).

 * It is also possible to covert via patch or query, but we recommend doing so in the index because:
   * Patch changes your existing data, which may cause problems with existing logic that uses that data.
   * Queries become slow if they are defined with demanding processes.
-  * By creating static indexes that work behind the scenes to convert your data to Ticks or to Date/TimeOnly values, you won't need to process the conversion at query time.
+  * [Static indexes](../../indexes/indexing-basics) process new data in the background, including calculations and converstions to Ticks or to Date/TimeOnly values, so that the data is ready at query time.

 In this page: